emissary-ingress/emissary/docs/about/concepts.md

 ## Modules

 Modules let you enable and configure special behaviors for Ambassador, in ways that may apply to Ambassador as a whole or which may apply only to some mappings.
-The actual configuration possible for a given module depends on the module: at present, the only supported module is the [`authentication` module](#the-authentication-module).
+The actual configuration possible for a given module depends on the module: at present, the only supported modules are the [`authentication` module](../how-to/auth-http-basic.md) and the [gRPC module](../how-to/grpc.md).

 You use `PUT` requests to the admin interface to save or update a module's global configuration: